-It should be noted that the Boston Light Lighthouse in Boston, MA. claims to be the oldest lighthouse in America.
+* Note: Some claim the Boston Light Lighthouse in Boston, MA. to be the oldest lighthouse in America.
 However this is not accurate.
-Although the Boston Light Lighthouse was originally built in 1716, years before Sandy Hook Lighthouse, it was destroyed by American Patriots in 1776 as the last of the British were leaving Boston.
-It was not rebuilt until 1783.
+Although it was originally built in 1716, decades before Sandy Hook Lighthouse, it was destroyed by the British as the last of the British were leaving Boston.
+They blew up the lighthouse completely destroying it.
+The current lighthouse was not not rebuilt by Massachusetts until 1783.
 This makes Sandy Hook Lighthouse the oldest continuously operating lighthouse in the United States.